-Course Outcome: India's unique geo-climatic position makes India particularly exposed to many hazards and the socio-economic structure makes it vulnerable too; the combination often becomes a cause of disasters.
-The spatio-temporal variability of India with respect hazards, vulnerability, exposure, and risk would be covered in this course.
+Course Outcome: India's unique geo-climatic position makes India particularly vulnerable to disasters.
+The Spatio-temporal variability of India with respect hazards, vulnerability, exposure, and risk would be covered in this course.
 The paper will also illustrate the causes and consequences of historical disasters in India.